 - makes lease cost savings and helps to combat local air pollution

-Our leased pool cars contribute 8,226 kg CO2 towards the our annual carbon emissions.
-Switching to a hybrid will save 8.6% (711 kg CO2) in carbon emissions and £329 per year in lease costs.
+Our leased pool cars contributed 2,204 kg CO2 towards our total carbon emissions in 2020/21.
+Switching to a hybrid will save 711 kg CO2 in carbon emissions and £329 per year in lease costs.

 We worked with the Mayor of Coleford and Coleford Town Council to prepare a template that can be used by businesses, schools and the local community to reduce their use of single use plastics.
 We hope that other towns will also be able to use this template.

 We have asked local supermarkets in Coleford, Cinderford, Newent and Lydney what they can do to reduce unnecessary plastic packaging in their stores.

 Every Cabinet, Council or Committee report includes climate implications as it is part of reporting approach.
 We are also trialling an 'Impact Assessment Tool', which means that the wider climate, sustainability and social value implications of decision making are taken into account.
 The tool will guide the development of projects and policies by ensuring issues such as greenhouse gases emissions, sustainable transport and opportunities for ecological enhancement and sustainable food production are taken into account.
 This should stimulate thinking and in some cases lead to improvements in what or how something is done.
 Reports will then include the assessment produced by the tool to inform decisions.

 Our 2022-23 community grants include sustainable community food as a priority and we have funded local growing groups to buy materials and equipment.

 We are also supporting groups via our Community Builder team grant fund, helping two local groups to develop their growing spaces.